a91quaini/intrinsicFRP/README.md

   for a potential model misspecification) using the [@newey1994automatic] plug-in procedure to select the number of relevant lags, i.e., `n_lags = 4 * (n_observations/100)^(2/9)`.
+- `FGXFactorsTest()`: Computes the three-pass procedure of [@feng2020taming], which evaluates the contribution to cross-sectional pricing of any new factors on top of a set of control factors.
+The third step is a OLS regression of average returns on the covariances between asset returns and the new factors, as well as the control factors selected in either one of the first two steps.
+The first stwo steps consists in (i) a Lasso regression of average returns on the ovariances between asset returns and all control factors and (ii) a Lasso regression of the covariances between asset returns and the new factors on the ovariances between asset returns and all control factors.
+The second selection aims at correcting for potential omitted variables in the first selection.
+Tuning of the penalty parameters in the Lasso regressions is performed via Cross Validation (CV).
+Standard errors are computed following Feng Giglio and Xiu (2020) using the [@newey1994automatic] plug-in procedure to select the number of relevant lags, i.e., `n_lags = 4 * (n_observations/100)^(2/9)`.
+For the standard error computations, the function allows to internally pre-whiten the series by fitting a VAR(1), i.e., a vector autoregressive model of order 1.
 - `ChenFang2019BetaRankTest()`: Tests the null hypothesis of reduced rank in the matrix of regression loadings for test asset excess returns on risk factors using the [@chen2019improved] beta rank test.
 The test applies the [@kleibergen2006generalized]